-LG G Watch gave us the best insight into Android Wear in July, but it's very much a device for wearable diehards.
+LG G Watch gave us the best insight into Android Wear, but it's very much a device for wearable diehards.
 It looks like a computerized plastic wristwatch and the default rubber strap is a dust collector.
 We're also not a fan of the the buttonless design and proprietary charging cradle to turn it back on.

-Of course, many of these faults have been corrected with the LG G Watch R, making this version the first edition of an Android smartwatch fit for early adopters - plus it's now one of the cheapest around.
+Of course, many of these faults have been corrected with the LG G Watch R and the more premium Watch Urbane, making this version the first edition of an Android smartwatch fit for early adopters - plus it's now one of the cheapest around.

 7. Samsung Gear Live

 Samsung recycled its boxy smartwatch design when it made the Samsung Gear Live, but that was enough to make it our favorite Android Wear watch early on.
 That's because it conformed to the wrist with curves lugs, making it better than the black slab that is the LG G Watch.

 It's not as easy to get hold of these days, but its price has dropped and it surprisingly has Wi-Fi built in which is ready and waiting to be unlocked by a software update - another thing its LG rival cannot boast.

 Gear Live sneaks in a so-so heart-rate monitor, a smaller (though still proprietary) travel charger and a 1.63-inch Super AMOLED display with a superior 320 x 320 resolution.

 Of course, now that Motorola and LG's circular watches are out, it only serves as the boxy alternative if you have something against rocking the iconic round design of the Moto 360 and LG G Watch R.